 Do I need reports every 1 minute?
 Every 5 minutes?
 Once an hour?
 Once a day?

 Cost is reflective of a variety of standard and/or additional features such GPS tracking resolution, engine diagnostic data, accelerometer data, overall device construction and sturdiness, and the communication network used to transfer the data.
-Balancing cost against the other variables is a key decision.
+Balancing cost against the other variables is a key decision when selecting an asset tracker.
 Generally, the devices will be of better build quality and will perform longer the more they cost up front.
 You will find a range of data plans for asset trackers from $15 monthly for small quantities, to $9 monthly for large volume orders.
 Asset tracking units themselves will vary more widely from about $150 to $300 for small quantities.
 Contact Fleetistics to see if you qualify for volume pricing.